-- Written by L.J. after counseling with David on issues concerning depression, stress, anxiety, relationship, family conflict, and self esteem.
+- Written by L.J. on March 15, 2018 after counseling with David on issues concerning depression, stress, anxiety, relationship, family conflict, and self-esteem.

 David is good at telling you what you need to hear in non-threatening, yet still helpful, ways.
 He’s able to gauge what kind of information you are ready to hear and how best to deliver it.

-- Written by S.D. after counseling with David on issues concerning bipolar depression, stress, anxiety, career difficulties, and self esteem.
+- Written by S.D. on January 4, 2018 after counseling with David on issues concerning bipolar depression, stress, anxiety, career difficulties, and self esteem.

 I have had great success in my therapy with David.